bytedance/android-inline-hook/README.md

 ### 5. Initialize

-shadowhook supports two modes (shared mode and unique mode).
+ShadowHook supports two modes (shared mode and unique mode).
 The proxy function in the two modes is written slightly differently.
 You can try the unique mode first.

 ```Java
 import com.bytedance.shadowhook.ShadowHook;